unnawut/licensir/README.md

 ```

 ## Flags
-* `--top-level-only` - Only fetch license information from top level dependencies (e.g. packages that are directly listed in `mix.exs`) Excludes transitive dependencies.
+* `--top-level-only` - Only fetch license information from top level dependencies (e.g. packages that are directly listed in your application's `mix.exs`).
+Excludes transitive dependencies.

 ## License